SocketCluster/socketcluster/scc-guide.md

 The **scc-state** service is made up of a single instance - Its job is to dispatch the state of the cluster to all interested services to allow them to reshard themselves.
 The **scc-state** instance will notify all frontend **socketcluster** instances whenever a new backend **scc-broker** joins the cluster.
 This allows **socketcluster** instances to rebalance their pub/sub channels evenly across available brokers whenever a new **scc-broker** instance joins the cluster.

-An SCC setup across multiple hosts may look like this (though the quantity of each instance type is likely to vary):
+An SCC setup across multiple hosts may look like this (though the quantity of each instance type is likely to vary; except for **scc-state** which only ever has one instance per cluster):

 <img alt="SCC diagram" src="assets/scc-diagram.jpg" title="SCC diagram" />